JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Altan Hawthorne.md

 Kiai has a very hefty mana cost, and Altan is only able to use it five times before it exhausts her stamina.
 In addition to this, it has a 3-turn cooldown period, as condensing mana to this degree is straining on the body.

 -Flame Proficiency- (Offense ; Fire)
 Altan's primary offensive element is fire, and while skilled she's far from being an expert.
-Her control over fire, while more adept than some, needs work as her flames will harm her allies as well as her enemies if she's not careful with its usage.
+Her control over fire, while adept, needs further work as her flames can harm her allies if she's not careful with its usage.
 She's able to create and manipulate it freely outside of proper techniques, but for several reasons (focus and control, to name two,) properly practiced techniques remain preferred.
 - -Phoenix Song- (Offense ; Fire)
 	 This technique can be actuated by 4 two-handed seals or 9 one-handed seals.
 	 Altan focuses fire magic within her gut, concentrating and pressurizing it before she releases it up through her throat in the form of a fire breath attack.
 The pressurized breath attack flies forward, blanketing a conical area up to twenty feet long, six feet wide.
 Altan can sustain this attack for several seconds.